What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 From stool or the environment

 Many intestinal worms spread their eggs via their host’s stool.
-So, if your dog is interested in the poop of other dogs, cats, and wild animals, they could get infected that way.
+So, if your dog is interested in the poop of other dogs, cats, and wild animals, they could get infected by ingestion.

-Plus, wherever dogs or other animals go to the bathroom, worm eggs can be left behind in the soil.
-Certain worm larvae (young worms) can also get into the body by burrowing into the skin.
-Either way, dogs can be at risk through contact with contaminated soil long after the poop is removed.
+Plus, wherever dogs or other animals go to the bathroom, worm eggs can be left behind on the ground or in the soil.
+Certain worm larvae (young worms) can also enter the body by burrowing into the skin.
+This means dogs can be at risk through contact with contaminated soil long after the poop is removed.

 (Likewise, worm eggs in soil are a common way for human children to become infected, since many kids like to play in dirt and then put their hands into their mouths.)